akashic

 In 2024, Chicago-Naperville-Elgin, IL-IN, Illinois voted Democratic by 24.6 points (D+25), carried by the Democratic candidate.
 Out of 4,018,360 votes cast, 2,458,874 went Democratic and 1,468,637 went Republican.

-What is Chicago-Naperville-Elgin, IL-IN, Illinois's political archetype?
+What is Chicago-Naperville-Elgin, IL-IN, Illinois's political typology?

 When did Chicago-Naperville-Elgin, IL-IN, Illinois last vote Republican?